Ukrainian Orthodox Church – Kyiv Patriarchate: History

-The Kyiv Patriarchate considers itself an independent church, a successor of the Metropolis of Kyiv and all Rus which existed under the Ecumenical Patriarchate until 1686 (when Constantinople transferred it to the Moscow Patriarchate of the Russian Orthodox Church).
-In January 1992, after Ukraine became an independent state during the dissolution of the Soviet Union, the Moscow Patriarchate was able to freely elect a new Patriarch.
-Filaret was passed over in favor of Alexius II.
-Embroiled in scandal, Metropolitan of Kyiv Filaret promised the Synod of Ukraine to resign his position.
-Before this could occur, he convened a small assembly of bishops from western Ukraine at the Kyiv Pechersk Lavra which submitted a request for Ukrainian autocephaly to the Moscow Patriarch.
-The Synod of the Moscow Patriarchate responded that it would grant autocephaly if the request were made by an official request of the Synod of the Ukrainian Orthodox Church, and the appeal were addressed to the people of Ukraine, to allow them the opportunity to make their desires known.
+The Kyiv Patriarchate considers itself an independent church, a successor of the Metropolis of Kyiv and all Rus which existed under the Ecumenical Patriarchate until 1686 (when it was incorporated into the Moscow Patriarchate of the Russian Orthodox Church).
+In January 1992, after Ukraine became an independent state during the dissolution of the Soviet Union, Metropolitan of Kyiv Filaret convened an assembly at the Kyiv Pechersk Lavra which submitted a request for Ukrainian autocephaly to the Moscow Patriarch.
+The Moscow Patriarch did not comply.